Ian Black (footballer, born 1985)

-Ian Kenneth Black (born 14 March 1985) is a Scottish former professional footballer, who played as a central midfielder.
+Ian Kenneth Black (born 14 March 1985) is a Scottish former professional footballer who played as a central midfielder.
 His clubs included Inverness Caledonian Thistle, Heart of Midlothian, Rangers, Shrewsbury Town and Blackpool.
-Black made one appearance for Scotland in August 2012, despite playing at that time in the Scottish Third Division for Rangers.
+Black made one appearance for the Scotland national team in August 2012, despite playing in the Scottish Third Division for Rangers at that time.

 Club career

 Early career

 Black began as a youth player with Tranent Boys Club.
 He was also a youth player at Hibernian, where he played alongside Scott Brown.
 Black first signed a professional contract with English Premier League club Blackburn Rovers, but he did not play for their first team.

 Inverness Caledonian Thistle

 After being released by Blackburn, Black joined Inverness Caledonian Thistle in July 2004.
 Black made his debut as a substitute on 7 August 2004 against Livingston, with his first start coming on 9 April 2005 against Kilmarnock at Rugby Park.
 In his first season, he made 13 appearances.

 He scored his first goal for the club on 5 November 2005 with a fifth-minute strike against Dunfermline.
 The following season on 30 December 2006 he was sent off for a second bookable offence against Falkirk.

 He made 132 league appearances for Caley, and scored eight goals.
 His last game for Inverness was against Falkirk in a 1–0 loss for Inverness, which saw them relegated to the Scottish First Division.